-To use RefWorks directly within Word, a link is required via a separate plug-in called Write n Cite, or the newer add-in called Citation Manager.
+To use RefWorks directly within Word, a link is required via a separate plug-in called Write n Cite, or the newer add-in called (RefWorks) Citation Manager or RCM.

 See the following from the supplier, Ex Libris, on using the Citation Manager add-in:

 If you have trouble locating or activating Citation Manager, it is recommended to use the manual option.

 How to use RefWorks (in this guide): Quick Cite Tool and Creating a Bibliography

 1. If it is not already active, activate RefWorks Citation Manager by going to Insert -> Add-ins -> My Add-ins and choosing it from the box that pops up.

 2. A panel will slide out from the right side of your document, listing your RefWorks citations!

 4. Clicking Cite this will drop an in-text citation into your document where the cursor is!
 It also automatically generates a bibliography, which will be updated automatically every time you add a new citation.
 (You can drop the bibliography to another page using Insert --> Page Break.)

 5. That's it!
 You have everything you need to use RefWorks with Microsoft Word.